ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-rollup.md

    });
    ```

-2. **createRollupPrepareTransactionRequest API**:
+2. **`createRollupPrepareTransactionRequest` API**:

-   This API accepts parameters defined in the RollupDeploymentParams structure, applying defaults where necessary, and constructs the RollupDeploymentParams.
+   This API accepts parameters defined in the `RollupDeploymentParams` structure, applying defaults where necessary, and constructs the `RollupDeploymentParams`.
 This structure is then used to create a raw transaction which call the `createRollup` function of the RollupCreator contract.
 As discussed in previous sections, this function deploys and initializes all core Orbit contracts.

-   For instance, to deploy using the Orbit SDK with a Config equal to `config`, a batchPoster, and an array of validators such as `[validator]`, the process would look like this:
+   For instance, to deploy using the Orbit SDK with a Config equal to `config`, a batchPoster, and a set of validators such as `[validator]`, the process would look like this:

    ```js
    import { createRollupPrepareTransactionRequest } from '@arbitrum/orbit-sdk';